mParticle/docs/src/pages/integrations/google-ads/audience/index.md

 ### Email

 Note that Google Ads can only make use of email addresses that are associated with a Google account, and only addresses ending in `@gmail.com` can be used for Gmail targeting lists. mParticle sends addresses to Google Ads as SHA-256 hashed values.

+### Phone Numbers

+For a Phone Number audience, mParticle forwards all 3 phone number identities as well as the `$Mobile` user attribute. mParticle sends phone numbers to Google Ads as SHA-256 hashed values.

 ### Device ID